yjh0410/CIFAR_PyTorch/README.md

-# Action-Detection
+# CIFAR_PyTorch
-Detect the class of one person’s action based on a static image.
+This is a very basic deep learning project.